Ganesh Shankar Vidyarthi Memorial Medical College

 Ganesh Shankar Vidyarthi Memorial Medical College (GSVMMC or GSVM Medical College) is a public medical college in Kanpur, Uttar Pradesh.
 The college is named after Ganesh Shankar Vidyarthi, a freedom fighter and journalist from Kanpur.
 It was founded in 1956.

 There is an annual intake of 250 students for the MBBS course, decided by an all-India common entrance examination: NEET-UG.15% of seats come under the all-India quota and 85% of seats come under the state quota.

-The institute has a lush green eco-friendly campus with big trees and well-spread gardens all over.
+The institute has a green eco-friendly campus with big trees and well-spread gardens all over.
 GSVMMC has a sprawling campus with hospital and college sections accommodated in huge buildings.